-2. Double form submission.
-Your PHP script can be executed twice because of double-click on the submit button.
+2. Double form submission - Your PHP script can be executed twice because of double-click on the submit button.
 Needless to say that it can result in big problems.

-3. File upload into public_html.
-Basically, intruder can upload executable file (.php, for example) into public_html.
+3. File upload into public_html - Basically, intruder can upload executable file (.php, for example) into public_html.
 Let’s leave possible consequences on your imagination.

-4. ZIP bomb.
-There are websites, where you can upload .zip archives, then you can extract it and do whatever you want with those files.
+4. ZIP bomb - There are websites, where you can upload .zip archives, then you can extract it and do whatever you want with those files.
 The trick is that you basically can upload archive that takes only 40 KB, which grows up to 4506742 GB of space.
 Sounds like a nuclear explosion inside your server, right?

 If user clicks the link, he’ll delete his own account.

-6. ClickJacking.
-This one is aimed to make user click where he definitely don’t want.
+6. ClickJacking - This one is aimed to make user click where he definitely don’t want.
 Like the invisible Twitter retweet button just on top of “login” button.

 If hacker enters this:

-Looks like both of Django and Laravel have their own security issues, but it is possible to protect your website in the best way possible.
+Both Django and Laravel have their own security issues, but it is possible to protect your website in the best way possible.
 Safety first!

-With Django, you have to use REST framework if you want to work with structures that allow you to create API.
+With Django, you have to use REST framework if you want to work with structures that allow you to create an API.

 Laravel comes with an elegant ORM (object-oriented mapper).
 It also has a neat bundle modular packaging system and different dependencies.
 These will help you modify and update your applications, especially when it comes to Laravel 3.